stitchdata/docs/_developer-files/connect/api/objects/extractions/get-logs-for-an-extraction-job.md

   - name: "client_id"
     required: true
     type: "path parameter"
+    description: |
-    description: "A path parameter corresponding to the unique ID of a Stitch account."
+      A path parameter corresponding to the unique ID of a Stitch account.

+      **Note**: The client ID must be associated with the provided access token.
     example-value: |
       116078